sha-red/pandora/vm/README.txt

 == Preparations ==

+Pan.do/ra VM are based on cloud images.
-Pan.do/ra VM scripts use vmdebootstrap 0.9 or later You also need qemu to run the vm and virtualbox to convert the image
+You also qemu to run the vm and virtualbox to convert the image

-  apt-get install vmdebootstrap virtualbox qemu
+  apt-get install vmdebootstrap virtualbox qemu qemu-utils apt-get install kvm cloud-utils

 == Building ==